jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

     - Working with new content to make sense of it and connect it to prior knowledge
     - Application or practice that may double as formative assessment, with varying degrees of teacher guidance and monitoring
 - Differentiation plans for individual students who need it
+    - \["we can differentiate along the lines of content, process, and product" according to Tomlinson, 2001, cited by Frey and Fisher, 2011\]
+    - \[also from Frey and Fisher, 2011, p.
+126: length of task, cognitive nature of task e.g. Bloom's, input and output routes\]
 - Closure that will prompt students to reflect on the content of the lesson and connect it to their own personal knowledge base and to other parts of the curriculum.
 The topical, guiding, or essential questions are often addressed in closure.
 - Homework assignment
 - Materials or preparation required